Board of Directors

 Lake Ruataniwha has a purpose-built eight lane Albano rowing course that conformed to the International standards of the day.
 The eight lanes that are fully buoyed throughout the year, which allows for year round training.
 South Island Rowing is grateful to its principal sponsor, Meridian for its ongoing interest and support.
 In particular their control of the water level and flow rate during Regattas in spite of the highly competitive environment in which they operate.
 South Island really appreciates their assistance here.

 South Island Rowing

-Set on the shores of the lake, the Meridian Rowing Centre offers a range of facilities for hire, . including accommodation for up to 70 people, lecture theatre, seminar room, relaxing lounge facilities and a hall for social functions.
+Set on the shores of the lake, South Island Rowing offers a range of facilities for hire including the Meridian Rowing Centre that is the hub for all rowing activities.
+There is also accommodation for up to 70 people, a lecture theatre, seminar room, relaxing lounge facilities and a hall for social functions.
 Food and refreshments are available on arrangement with the catering manager.

 The centre and rowing course are 100% run by volunteers, and South Island Rowing is proud to be the only rowing organisation in New Zealand to own and manage this type of facility and the flexibility this provides.
 A great variety of club, association and national events are held at the venue throughout the year.
 The venue is often used for training as a build up to major regattas.
 The venue may also be hired for other purposes, subject to availability.
 South Island Rowing Inc. welcomes enquiries from any party interested in using the venue.
 Please select contact for details.